-An earthquake that follows
+An aftershock is an earthquake that follows

 the largest shock of an earthquake sequence.
 Aftershocks are smaller than